infinitelambda/dbt-data-diff/README.md

 ### 2. Refresh the configured tables's data

 We can skip this step if you already did it.
-If not, let's run below command:
+If not, let's run the below command:

 ```bash
 dbt run -s data_diff \